-What you can do, who can help and about how to cope with a diagnosis of mouth or oropharyngeal cancer.
+Find out what you can do, who can help and how to cope with a diagnosis of cancer.

 Ask your doctors and nurses to explain things again if you need them to.